dev-plasmavan/python-practice/README.md

 # python-practice

 Hello Everyone!!
-This is repositories that I learn python language.
+This is repository that I learn python language.